fullenw1/OrphanForeignSecurityPrincipals/README.md

 ## Prerequisites
 This module uses cmdlets from the Microsoft ActiveDirectory module.
 ## Preparation steps
-Copy this module on a computer which has the ActiveDirectory module (usually to C:\Program Files\Windows Powershell\Modules)
+Copy this module to a computer which has the ActiveDirectory module (usually to C:\Program Files\Windows Powershell\Modules)
 ## Export format
 Because the export contains both Foreign Security Principal's Distinguished Names (with coma inside)